aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

        7  tutorial_lda     core           aiida@localhost
        8  tutorial_pbe     core           aiida@localhost

-Image you want to understand the influence of the functional on the magnetization of the structure.
+Imagine you want to understand the influence of the functional on the magnetization of the structure.
 Let's *build* a query that helps us investigate this question.
 Start the ``verdi shell``, and load the ``StructureData`` and ``PwCalculation`` classes: